A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity

 From equation (\ref{eq:GHtheorique}) and (\ref{eq:Phaseequation}), we can express the GH shift:

+with $c$ the speed of light, $a$ the angular dispersion near the resonance, defined as $a=\frac{d\omega}{d\theta}$, $Q$ the quality factor and $r_{min}$ the minimum of reflectivity, defined as:

-with a the angular dispersion near the resonance defined as $a=\frac{d\omega}{d\theta}$.
-The GH shift $D_{GH}$ versus the angle of excitation is a Lorentz profile with a maximal value at resonance angle $\theta_{res}$ ( figure(\ref{fig:GHshiftandSensitivtyvsAngle}a)) By the same way, by two derivations of the phase equation we get the bulk GH sensitivity versus the angle of excitation when the refractive index of the medium of analyte $n$ varies as:
+Equation (\ref{eq:GHshift}) describes the GH shift $D_{GH}$ as a Lorentzian profile with a maximal value at the resonance angle $\theta_{res}$ (figure(\ref{fig:GHshiftandSensitivtyvsAngle}a)).

-With $c$ the speed of light and $S_{\lambda}=\frac{d\lambda}{dn}$, the sensitivity in wavelength of the the transducer.\\ The GH sensitivity as a function of the angle of excitation from the equation is shown in figure (\ref{fig:GHshiftandSensitivtyvsAngle}b)).
+If we now let the refractive index $n$ of the medium of analyte vary, we get the bulk GH sensitivity as a function of the angle of excitation by deriving the GH shift with respect to $n$:

-For a given wavelength, sensor is not the most sensitive at angle resonance $\theta_{res}$ but rather at an angle below and upper where the slope of the GH shift vs angle excitation is the most abrupt.
-By derivative one times the relation (\ref{eq:DGH_vstheta}), the angle $\theta_\pm$ follows the relation:
+With $S_{\lambda}=\frac{d\lambda}{dn}$, the sensitivity in wavelength of the transducer.\\ The GH sensitivity as a function of the incident angle, plotted from the equation (\ref{eq:SGH_vstheta}) is shown in figure (\ref{fig:GHshiftandSensitivtyvsAngle}b).
+For a given wavelength, the highest sensitivity does not occur at the resonance angle $\theta_{res}$ but rather at angles $\theta_\pm$ below and above resonance, where the slope of the GH shift versus the incident angle is the most abrupt.
+By deriving relation (\ref{eq:GHshift}), the angle $\theta_\pm$ follows the relation:

 At these angles $\theta_{\pm}$, The GH shift can be written: